NOUIY/aws-cdk-guide/v2/constructs.md

 ------

-For information about the most common API patterns in the AWS Construct Library, see [Resources and the AWS CDK](resources.md)\.
+For information about the most common API patterns in the AWS Construct Library, see [Resources and the AWS CDK](resources.md).

-### The app and stack construct<a name="constructs_apps_stacks"></a>
+### The app and stack construct<a name="constructs-apps-stacks"></a>

-The `[App](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.App.html)` and `[Stack](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html)` classes from the AWS Construct Library are unique constructs\.
-Compared to other constructs, they don't configure AWS resources on their own\.
-Instead, they are used to provide context for your other constructs\.
-All constructs that represent AWS resources must be defined, directly or indirectly, within the scope of a `Stack` construct\. `Stack` constructs are defined within the scope of an `App` construct\.
+The `[App](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.App.html)` and `[Stack](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html)` classes from the AWS Construct Library are unique constructs.
+Compared to other constructs, they don't configure AWS resources on their own.
+Instead, they are used to provide context for your other constructs.
+All constructs that represent AWS resources must be defined, directly or indirectly, within the scope of a `Stack` construct. `Stack` constructs are defined within the scope of an `App` construct.

-To learn more about CDK apps, see [AWS CDK apps](apps.md)\.
-To learn more about CDK stacks, see [Introduction to AWS CDK stacks](stacks.md)\.
+To learn more about CDK apps, see [AWS CDK apps](apps.md).
+To learn more about CDK stacks, see [Introduction to AWS CDK stacks](stacks.md).

-The following example defines an app with a single stack\.
-Within the stack, an L2 construct is used to configure an Amazon S3 bucket resource\.
+The following example defines an app with a single stack.
+Within the stack, an L2 construct is used to configure an Amazon S3 bucket resource.

 ------
 #### [ TypeScript ]